thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-4-TIWI-BLE-hci-routing.md

 ---
 layout: post
-title:  "How To Bluez Headset Profile (HSP) on TI WL1271-TIWI-BLE"
+title:  "Bluez Headset Profile Audio Routing via SCO HCI on TI WL1271-TIWI-BLE"
 date:   2016-12-05 14:50:06
 categories: Linux
 tags: bluetooth bluez
-excerpt: How To Bluez Headset Profile (HSP) on TI WL1271-TIWI-BLE
+excerpt: Bluez Headset Profile Audio Routing via SCO HCI on TI WL1271-TIWI-BLE
 ---

-I am working with [TI WL1271-TIWI-BLE](http://www.ti.com/product/wl1271-tiwi-ble) which is module.
+This articles expalines how to enable and use Headset Profile with bluez-4.101, the audio is routed via SCO HCI (UART).
+I am working with [TI WL1271-TIWI-BLE](http://www.ti.com/product/wl1271-tiwi-ble) bluetooth module.
 It is connected IMX6 processor via UART.

 To initialize the bluetooth toggle the gpio (this step depends on the board/connection to the bluetooth module)